MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-We depicted the algorithm as Algorithm~\ref{alg:construct}.
-The function \call{construct} should be called with the root of $T$ and a formula $\Psi$ that consists of just the single node representing the root.
-The function does a preorder traversal of $T$ and inserts each node into $\Psi$, using either subdivision (to insert the first child of some node) or leaf insertion (to insert all other children).
-As the insertion increases the height of the subformula $\Psi_v$, the algorithm calls the function \call{optimizeUpwards} that goes upwards and searches for a place to apply a height reducing rotation.
+We present the algorithm as Algorithm~\ref{alg:construct}.
+The main function \call{construct} takes $T$ as argument, constructs a formula $\Psi$ corresponding to the root of the tree, and calls \call{constructRecursive} to insert all descendants of the root into $\Psi$.
+At the end it performs some optimizations (by rotations) before returning the formula $\Psi$.
+The function \call{constructRecursive} does a preorder traversal of $T$ and inserts each node into $\Psi$, using either subdivision (to insert the first child of some node) or leaf insertion (to insert all other children).
+As the insertion increases the height of the subformula $\Psi_v$, the algorithm calls the function \call{optimizeUpwards} that goes upwards and searches for a place to apply a single height reducing rotation.
 A height reducing rotation at some node $u$ neutralizes the height increase due to the insertions for the ancestors of $u$.
 If \call{optimizeUpwards} does not find a possibility for a height reducing rotation, it does not modify the formula.
 It stops once it reaches a node whose height did not change, because the insertion was in the shallower subtree.
 For a more detailed description of how \call{optimizeUpwards} works, we refer to the following proofs, especially the proof of Lemma~\ref{lem:ou-conapp}.